 Thinking the evening was over as I had been told there were only three of us performing; I relaxed and looked forward to my leaving.
 Our hostess rose again, thanked everyone, and then proceeded to invite another national treasure to the stage.
 I wish I knew who the hell these national treasures were.
 I had never heard of them before.

 This woman rose to the stage with many protestations on how she had not come to perform or speak, but only as a witness to the events.
 That said she did carry a prodigious amount of papers for someone out walking their cat.

 We entered into a stage best described as “what the hell is going on”.

 She required a seat, a place for her papers, a lamp, a drink, a relocation, a redescription, a muttering, a praising and then finally, she spoke.

 It was something about elephants.
 I’m not sure what exactly it was, what I do know for sure was it was long.
 So very very long.
 It was elephantine in its length.
-She droned in a monotone a strange mixture of facts and phrase.
+She droned in a monotone a strange mixture of facts and phrases.
 Neither a poem nor a dissertation it was a collection of words where ‘elephant’ kept popping up.

 I heard a voice.
-It was a far away voice.
-It said “Craig, you are asleep.”
+It was a far-away voice.
+It said, “Craig, you are asleep.”
 It was my voice, at least it was one of the ones inside my head.
 I was asleep.
-Sometime during the seventy five hours she spoke about elephants I had decided to enter a coma.
+Sometime during the seventy-five hours, she spoke about elephants I had decided to enter a coma.
 I am still quite angry with myself for coming out of it.

 I looked about to see if anyone had noticed my descent into that little death, that mercy of unconsciousness.
 If they had they were too polite to notice.
-The woman reading looked up, hesitated and said “I’m just going to skip this bit.”
+The woman reading looked up hesitated and said “I’m just going to skip this bit.”
 Then she wandered off stage.